 The Nisk project offers strong lithium potential in a well-established area.
 The lithium pegmatites tend to occur in swarms in the volcano-sedimentary units.
 The Nisk property covers a large part of the regional volcano-sedimentary unit, a favourable unit that hosts Nemaska Lithium's Wabouchi deposit and the Lemarre showing.

-Exploration expenses of \$17,755 were incurred during the nine-month period ended May 31, 2018 for compilation work.
+Exploration expenses of \$17,755 were incurred during the year ended August 31, 2018 for compilation work.

-Management however pursues its research to find a partner to continue exploration activities or to find a potential buyer.
+Management however pursues its research to find a partner to continue exploration activities.

 VALIQUETTE - LITHIUM, COPPER, NICKEL, PGE AND GOLD PROJECT